Boarding school: Boarding school syndrome

 The term boarding school syndrome was coined by psychotherapist Joy Schaverien in 2011.
 It is used to identify a set of lasting psychological problems that are observable in adults who, as children, were sent away to boarding schools at an early age.

-Scharverien's observations are echoed by a boarding schoolboy, George Monbiot, who goes so far as to attribute some dysfunctionalities of the UK government to boarding schools.
-British psychotherapist Nick Duffell refers to adults who have gone through boarding school separation as 'Boarding school survivors'.
-He has described some of these individuals to exhibit behaviors such as a sense of detachment from any relationships, workaholism, compulsive behavior, and a penchant to control.
+Scharverien's observations are echoed by a boarding schoolboy, George Monbiot, who goes so far as to attribute some dysfunctionalities of the U.K. government to boarding schools.
+British psychotherapist Nick Duffell refers to adults who have gone through boarding school separation as "boarding school survivors".
+He has described some of these individuals as exhibiting behaviors such as a sense of detachment from any relationships, workaholism, compulsive behavior, and a penchant to control.

 In popular culture

 Books

 Boarding schools and their surrounding settings and situations became in the late Victorian period a genre in British literature with its own identifiable conventions.
 (Typically, protagonists find themselves occasionally having to break school rules for honorable reasons the reader can identify with and might get severely punished when caught – but usually, they do not embark on a total rebellion against the school as a system.)

 Notable examples of the school story include: